samuelhilpert/eduvmstore/README.md

 - **Support for Various Applications**: The AppStore can provide pre-configured environments for different applications.

-This project is being implemented as part of the "Project" module at DHBW Mannheim from August 2024 to May 2025.
+This project is being implemented as part of the "Projektkonzeption und -realisierung" module at DHBW Mannheim from August 2024 to May 2025.

 ### Installation and Configuration